 This is definitely a trend right now and something probably every advanced photographer will appreciate sooner or later.
 Beginning with photography often makes you want to shoot every object, that might look good in front of your camera.
-This is a great way to start photography, because you get to know your camera and learn different techniques to improve.
-Especially if photography is a hobby for you and therefore is meant as a pause from your actual job, you will definitely benefit to stop running from one spot to another and take as many photos as possible.
-Filters are something, that will naturally ensure, that you slow down in your photography process, because every long exposure needs more time and you need more time in general to set up your camera.
-By doing longer exposures, you will also have more time in between to enjoy the scene and you will probably take more care of your composition, because the amount of shots that are possible during sunset are limited to this small period of time.
+This is a great way to start photography because you get to know your camera and learn different techniques to improve.
+Especially if photography is a hobby for you and therefore is meant as a pause from your actual job, you will definitely benefit from stopping running from one spot to another and taking as many photos as possible.
+Filters are something, that will naturally ensure, that you slow down in your photography process because every long exposure needs more time and you need more time in general to set up your camera.
+By doing longer exposures, you will also have more time in between to enjoy the scene and you will probably take more care of your composition because the amount of shots that are possible during sunset is limited to this small period of time.

 #4 Professional look

 This sounds so wrong in many ways because filters are definitely not the missing piece of equipment, that’s distinguishing hobby landscape photographers from professionals.
 However, in my opinion, it’s a very easy way to add something to your images, that’s not possible by using a simple filter in Instagram.
 While these silky water effects may not be appealing to everyone, it’s nevertheless a great way to set a focus within your photos by removing details from the sky or rivers, that would otherwise grab a lot of attention through their structure.
 It’s also a great way to create a nice contrast between the sharp rocks of a waterfall and the soft water, that’s forcing one’s way.

 The simple usage of a polarizer in combination with an ND filter and a decent amount of post-processing changes the appearance of this image in a subtle way.
 The ND filter was additionally used to get a longer exposure for the stream.
 This photo was taken at Runkel Castle in Germany.